A Review Of The Seiko SARB033 – An Affordable And Stylish Dress Watch

 Excellent Craftsmanship by Seiko

-Even though this watch only costs $360, we can see some serious effort by Seiko to make it look great.
+Even though this watch only costs less than $500, we can see some serious effort by Seiko to make it look great.
 The case is made from stainless steel and is beautifully crafted.
 If you notice from the picture below, the lug is slightly curving down.

 It’s a typical case design of Seiko for some of their watches and it just looks beautiful, not to mention it is very comfortable to wear.
 I have a Seiko Sumo (a diving watch SBDC003) with the same case/lug design and I can attest to how the watch just sits and grip my wrist perfectly.

 The lug width of 20 mm make it easy to find another strap to suit it with.
-Why? just for fun lol.
 It’s very interesting to see how a watch will look like with different straps on it.

 There is also the Seiko logo “S” engraved on the crown.
 These small but satisfying application of details is very astonishing, not less because this is a low-middle range watch from Seiko.